codahale/veil-go/README.md

 * Elligator2 allows us to map ristretto255/XDH public keys to random strings, making ephemeral Diffie-Hellman indistinguishable from random noise.
 Elligator2 is constant-time.
 * HKDF-SHA3-512 is fast, standardized, constant-time, and very well-studied.
-* STREAM is simple and provides strong security.
+* StreamingAEAD is well-studied and designed.

 ### Key Encapsulation Mechanism (KEM)